The AFK Community are fed up with Zooper Dooper icy poles being handed out to their kids at school!

 Want to learn more?

 Here at Additive Free Kids, I want to help empower each consumer to vote with their dollar every day.
-To help you, I have created the AFK PANTRY RESETcoaching course.
-You can find out more here and join the waitlist.
+To help you, I have created the Additive Free Advocates Membership.
+In this Membership you will get access to exclusive monthly product reviews, additive free recipes, Q&A’s, additive free shopping database and access to a community of like minded parents.
+You can find out more here

 Frankie Bell is the Managing Director of Additive Free Kids, a food coach, mentor and is one of Australia’s leading activists against additives in foods.